kkmanuu/kkmanuu/README.md

 👯 I’m looking to collaborate on Open Source Projects

-🤝 I’m looking for help with AI Engineers
+🤝 I’m looking for help with Full stack Developers.

 💬 Ask me about HTML, Javascript, CSS, and React.